C&A: Foundation

-Development since 2000
+2000-present

-In June 2000, C&A announced its withdrawal from the British market, where it had been operating since 1922, had 109 stores, and had used the name C&A Modes.
+In June 2000, C&A announced the closure of all 109 of its stores in the United Kingdom, where it had been operating since 1922, as well as its stores in Ireland, located in Dublin and Belfast.
+It had used the name C&A Modes.
 The last UK retail stores closed in 2001.
 Primark bought six C&A stores.
-At the same time, C&A closed its two Irish stores, in Dublin and Belfast.

-In June 2009, C&A withdrew from the Argentinian market.
+In June 2009, C&A closed its stores in Argentina.

 In the summer of 2010, Beyoncé released a clothing line, House of Deréon, in cooperation with C&A.

+In January 2017, the company closed 23 stores in Spain as part of a restructuring.